Financial elder abuse: resources

 Surprisingly little is known about financial elder abuse and in order to shed some light on this ‘silent crime’ in Victoria, State Trustees commissioned Monash University to conduct a three year research project entitled: Protecting Elders Assets Study (PEAS): Ethical Management of Older Persons’ Financial Assets (2009-2011).

-The five reports from the study have made a significant contribution to raising awareness, education and professional development about financial elder abuse.
+The six reports from the study have made a significant contribution to raising awareness, education and professional development about financial elder abuse.

 Report 4: Diversity and financial elder abuse in Victoria (February 2011), explores similar issues to report three, but with older people from two groups: